 The purpose of the group is to bring about full and equal participation of the racial and ethnic constituencies in the Conference.
-In recognition of this work and the changing climate in our communities and in our nation, CCORR is hosting an awareness event preceding the 2017 IGRC Annual Conference which begins on Thursday, June 8.
+In recognition of this work and the changing climate in our communities and in our nation, CCORR is hosting an event preceding the 2018 IGRC Annual Conference.
 It is hoped that this event will help church and communities begin conversations and expand their relationships so that they can collectively move forward in respect, purpose, and hope.

-On Wednesday, June 7, CCORR will host an event “A Day of New Beginnings: A Call to Awareness” open to all clergy and laity in IGRC.
+On Wednesday, June 6, CCORR will host an event “Living into Beloved Community” open to all clergy and laity in IGRC.
 The focus of the event is to foster conversations about what it means to build a community based on love, respect and care for one another.
 There will also be opportunities for interaction and sharing of information.
-The session, which runs from 2:00 to 5:00pm will include a time of welcome, a panel discussion, round table conversations, a light meal, resource sharing, and networking.
-The event is being held in Room 220 in the Peoria Civic Center with location to be announced at a later date.
+The session, which runs from 2:00 to 5:00pm will include a time of welcome, presentations by two keynote speakers, light refreshments, resource sharing, and networking.
+The event is being held in the Peoria Civic Center with location to be announced at a later date.
 Those registering for Annual Conference will have an opportunity to indicate their attendance during that process.